 Data has shown that successful students are those who know where they need help and take advantage of the resources offered.
 Your honest responses to these questions will help us provide you with early support.
 This survey will only take approximately 3-5 minutes to complete.
-Your responses will only by shared with appropriate NWTC staff
+Your responses will only by shared with appropriate NWTC staff who may contact you to provide assistance and resources.

-who may contact you to provide assistance and resources.
+Where do you plan to take most of your classes this Do you provide frequent care for individuals other

-Where do you plan to take most of your classes this semester?
-Do you provide frequent care for individuals other than yourself (e.g., children, siblings, parents, etc.)?
+semester? than yourself (e.g., children, siblings, parents, etc.)?

-○ Green Bay ○ Yes
+○ Green Bay O Yes

-O Marinette ○ No
+○ Marinette O No

-○ Sturgeon Bay What is the primary language that you speak?
+O Sturgeon Bay

-Shawano
+○ Shawano What is the primary language that you speak?

 Oconto Falls

-○ Crivitz How would you rate your past experience in Math?
+○ Crivitz

-○ Luxemburg Not challenging at all
+○ Luxemburg How would you rate your past experience in Math?

-○ Niagara/Aurora ○ Slightly challenging
+○ Niagara/Aurora Not challenging at all

-Online Moderately challenging
+○ Online Slightly challenging Madazataly challenging

-How certain are you about your career goals? ○ Very challenging
+Harris and the control of the contro Moderately challenging Very shallenging

-○ Very certain
+How certain are you about your career goals?
+Very challenging

-Moderately certain How would you rate your past experience in Reading?
+Very certainModerately certain How would you rate your past experience in Reading?

-○ Slightly certain Not challenging at all
+Slightly certain O Not challenging at all

-Not certain at all O Slightly challenging
+Not certain at all Slightly challenging

-Moderately challenging
+O Not Certain at all Moderately challenging

-How certain are you about your program choice? ○ Very challenging
+How certain are you about your program choice?
+O Very challenging

-O Very certain How would you rate your past experience in Writing?
+○ Very certain How would you rate your past experience in Writing?

 Moderately certain Not challenging at all

-O Slightly certain Slightly challenging
+Slightly certain Slightly challenging

 Not certain at all Moderately challenging

-How many hours per week do you plan to work while O Very challenging
+How many hours per week do you plan to work while Very challenging

-enrolled in classes? , , ,
+enrolled in classes?

-O 0 How would you rate your past experience in Science?
+○ 0 How would you rate your past experience in Science?

 ○ 1-9 Not challenging at all

 O 10-19 Slightly challenging

 ○ 20-29 Moderately challenging

-○ 30-39 O Very challenging
+○ 30-39 Very challenging

-○ 40+
+O 40+